How the growth of outpatient clinics (now the primary patient location for diagnosis and treatment), integrated

 Dividing a clinic’s interior using moveable wall products creates a flexible method for assigning space and functions.
 An area divided into eight exam rooms, for example, could become a space with four exam rooms and a diagnostic area.
-“Using moveable walls is perhaps the single most important step in creating a flexible clinic,” says Cardon.

 A Herman Miller Healthcare customer in the Midwest outfitted its new cancer clinic with wood-grain laminate demountable walls.
 The result, says Herman Miller Healthcare designer Kristin Cutshall, is a “beautiful and warm environment for patients and their guests.
 Our client wanted a residential feel and a beautiful look—more like an art gallery than a clinic.
 And they wanted their patients to feel pampered.”
 The clinic includes spa and massage areas.
 But the beautiful is also practical: The layout of this clinic could be altered with limited downtime and no demolition.

 A common approach to check-in and registration places the lobby and admitting spaces at the main entrance to the clinic.
 But clinics are beginning to employ new check-in and registration processes.
 One approach is a self-serve kiosk, where patients verify their information and register.
 Another is point-of-care check-in and registration process.
 In this model, a patient is greeted in the waiting area by a staff member or nurse, who ushers the patient to a triage, exam, or treatment room.
 There the staff member registers the patient and continues with a check of the patient’s vitals.
 Diagnostic tests may occur, followed by the doctor conducting the treatment or procedure—all within the same room.

 A point-of-care model also allows the various practices that occupy the clinic space to share a common lobby area but control the services and experience of their individual practice/patient relationships.